 Key Takeaways

-• Partner Awards Offer Value: United’s extensive Star Alliance network is a major strength for finding great redemptions, especially for business class.
+- Partner Awards Offer Value: United’s Star Alliance network (now including ITA Airways) plus new partners like JetBlue make for powerful redemption options, especially for business class.

 In This Guide